 - further development of the public website, exploreyourarchive.org

 We will be adding material to the toolkit from now on, which will be publicised.

 Button badges and pencils

 We have produced a new Archi've Remembered badge to join the family of badges, including Archi've Explored and Arch'ive Discovered, that we produced last year.
 Archi've Remembered has been created specifically for archive services focusing on the First World War this year.

 If you would like to order your free badges, please email firstname.lastname@example.org state whether you would like a mixture of badges or just Archi've Remembered.
 We will normally send 100 badges.

 The new 2014 giveaway includes Explore pencils.
 For a pack of 100 assorted pencils, please email email@example.com.

 For any enquiries about how to use the toolkit, or to find out more, please get in touch: firstname.lastname@example.org

-This page contains PDF, ZIP files.
+This page contains PDF, DOC, ZIP files.
 See plug-ins and file formats for help in accessing these file types.